odaiwai/exchange_rates/README.md

 ## TODO:
 Task to be undertaken in the future
-1. infill the earlier dates with:
+1. infill the earlier dates with: - Done

     `for year in $(seq 2006 2015); do ./get_exchange_rates.py $year-12-31 365; done`
-2. Tidy up the API response. - done
+2. Tidy up the API response. - Done
-3.
+3. Remove the credentials from the Development Branch - Done